 Meat, Bones, Fish, Fats, Dairy – These products can “overheat” your compost pile (not to mention make it stinky and attract animals).
 They are best avoided.

 Pet Droppings – Dog or cat droppings contain several disease organisms and can make compost toxic to handle.

 Synthetic Chemicals – Certain lawn and garden chemicals (herbicides – pesticides) can withstand the composting process and remain intact in the finished compost.
 Poisons have no place in the natural micro-community of your compost pile.

 5) When will my container be picked up?

-Composting containers will be picked up on their designated zone day (please refer to the chart above).
+Composting containers will be picked up on their designated zone day.
+You will be notified of your specified pick up day upon signing up for service.
 Cans must be curbside the night before said pickup day.

 - Residential Composting Customers are required to keep abreast of updated policies and procedures.
 You can do so by visiting this section of our website often as all updates will be posted here.

 - It is your responsibility to keep your compost can moderately clean.